-1. Insert the Resource CD into your Windows PC.
-The CD will automatically start and detect the language you are using on your PC.
+1. Insert the Resource CD into your Mac or PC.
+The CD will automatically start and detect the language you are using.
 Select a different language option, if you prefer.

-If the CD does not automatically start, browse the CD and double-click on 🔊 .
+If the CD does not automatically start, browse the CD and double-click on 🔊.

-- 2. In the CD's menu, click Setup to start the Smart Wizard. - 3.
-When the Smart Wizard prompts you about updates, click Yes to check for updates for your router, or No, to update later (for more information, see "Setting Up Your Router for Internet Access" on page 16, or the online User Manual). - 4.
-Follow the remaining instructions and prompts.
+- 2. In the CD's menu, start the Smart Wizard: - For Windows users, click Setup. - For Mac users, double click MacWizard. - 3.
+When the Smart Wizard prompts you about updates, click Yes to check for updates for your router, or No, to update later (for more information, see "Setting Up Your Router for Internet Access" on page 16, or the online User Manual).

+4. Follow the remaining instructions and prompts.